rosenguyen2107/Housing-Affordability-as-a-User-Funnel/README.md

 The dashboard shows that the U.S. housing crisis is not primarily an income problem, but a balance-sheet and asset-price problem.
 While most households earn enough to service a mortgage in theory, only a minority can accumulate sufficient wealth and meet debt constraints in high-price regions.
 Geographic price dispersion transforms housing from a labor-market good into a wealth-gated asset, reinforcing spatial and intergenerational inequality.

 ## Why This Matters
-For:
-Banks: highlights interest-rate sensitivity of qualified borrower pools
+- For banks: highlights interest-rate sensitivity of qualified borrower pools.
-Policymakers: identifies whether subsidies, zoning, or credit access should be targeted Product & Analytics teams: demonstrates how funnel modeling reveals hidden friction points beyond surface KPIs
+- For policymakers: identifies whether subsidies, zoning, or credit access should be targeted.
+- For product & analytics teams: demonstrates how funnel modeling reveals hidden friction points beyond surface KPIs.

 ## Conclusion
 By reframing housing affordability as a multi-stage funnel, this dashboard shows that the U.S. homeownership gap in 2022 is driven less by insufficient income and more by capital accumulation and mortgage financing constraints.
 Unlocking access requires addressing credit frictions, not only raising wages.